LWUU/ML-LinR_LogR_JS/README.md

 ```
 The accuracy is calculated by sending all the train_X to the trained model, then compare with the correct Y label train_Y.

-Probably your accuracy is not good enough, that is because several hyper-parameters are set as default, tuning these value and you may get better accuracy.
-Meanwhile, you can also play with different models to increase the running efficiency.
+Probably your accuracy is not good enough, that is because several hyperparameters are set as default, try to tune these values and you may get better accuracy.
+Meanwhile, you can also play with different models to increase the training efficiency.

 ### Model setting
 Linear regression are realized in two approaches: gradient descent and vectorization.